Accenture cuts full-year outlook as consulting slows further

 Clients were slowing the pace and level of spending on existing contracts, said Accenture, whose rivals include Cognizant Technology Solutions Corp and Infosys Ltd.

-The company expects outsourcing revenue to moderate, and consulting revenue to decline modestly or grow slightly in the current quarter, Chief Financial Officer David Roland said on a conference call with analysts.
+The company expects outsourcing revenue to moderate, and consulting revenue to decline modestly or grow slightly in the current quarter, David Roland, who takes over as chief financial officer on Monday, said on a conference call with analysts.

 Accenture now expects adjusted earnings of $4.18 to $4.22 per share on revenue growth of 3 to 4 percent in local currency for the year ending August 31.

-Note: (This version of the story corrects paragraph 4 to clarify that David Roland will take over as CFO on Monday, not that he is CFO.)